ferdinraphael/hp-2025/scenes/scene-3.md

 While Vernon's day had been anything but ordinary, Petunia's day had her own share of the unusual.
 As usual, she had woken up quite early.
 Even on Sundays, she couldn't sleep in — keeping the Dursley house in order was her self-appointed duty.
 She was dressed and downstairs before Vernon woke up.

 She had just begun breakfast when her mobile buzzed.
-It was Mrs. Bletchley — head of the neighborhood watch and a proud guardian of Privet Drive's appearance.
-Mrs. Bletchley was as obsessed with maintaining order as Petunia was, and the two of them got along splendidly.
+It was Mrs Bletchley — head of the neighborhood watch and a proud guardian of Privet Drive's appearance.
+Mrs Bletchley was as obsessed with maintaining order as Petunia was, and the two of them got along splendidly.

-Mrs. Bletchley was talking about how one of their neighbours had an overgrown lawn — a black spot, in her view, on the lane's image.
+Mrs Bletchley was talking about how one of their neighbours had an overgrown lawn — a black spot, in her view, on the lane's image.
 She felt such matters could not be overlooked and must be dealt with swiftly.

 Petunia took a moment to answer.
 With the phone on speaker and breakfast on the stove, she was wrestling Dudley, now awake, into his high chair.
 After success, she expressed her agreement.
-She rarely disagreed; Mrs. Bletchley's ideas were usually quite good.
+She rarely disagreed; Mrs Bletchley's ideas were usually quite good.
 And Petunia believed rules and order were the best defense against anything out of the ordinary.

 There was a time when Petunia had felt differently.
 But that was a long time ago.
 She had married Vernon as he was the most ordinary man she had seen.
 And together, the Dursleys had settled here, in the most uneventful place they could find.

-Mrs. Bletchley continued chatting about various important topics — the appropriate colors for house paint, a neighbor's new car, a stray cat roaming the neighborhood today, and other such matters.
+Mrs Bletchley continued chatting about various important topics — the appropriate colors for house paint, a neighbor's new car, a stray cat roaming the neighborhood today, and other such matters.
 By the time they hung up, Vernon was already halfway through his breakfast, and Dudley was beginning to have a tantrum — his favorite show, Peppa Pig, had just ended.

 Once Vernon left for shopping, Petunia was left struggling with Dudley on her own.
 She preferred ordering online — quicker, quieter, cheaper — but Vernon had not yet embraced the digital world and believed phones were for talking — and nothing else.